hariseldon84/x52/core/stories/epic-3-crm-integration.md

 ## Story 3.2: Task-Contact Linking
 **Story Points:** 6
 **Priority:** High
+**Status:** ✅ Complete

 ### User Story
 As a user, I want to link tasks to specific contacts so that I can track relationship-related work and follow up appropriately.

+### Implementation Details
+- Added contact_id foreign key to tasks table
+- Updated TaskForm component to include contact selection
+- Integrated contact dropdown with search and display of company info
+- Created automatic contact interaction logging on task completion
+- Added database triggers to track task-contact relationships
+- Updated TypeScript types to include contact_id in task interfaces
+- Implemented automatic last_contact_date updates

 ### Acceptance Criteria
-- [ ] User can select a contact when creating or editing tasks
+- [x] User can select a contact when creating or editing tasks
-- [ ] Tasks display associated contact information
+- [x] Tasks display associated contact information (in form preview)
-- [ ] User can view all tasks related to a specific contact
+- [ ] User can view all tasks related to a specific contact (UI not implemented)
-- [ ] Contact profile shows all associated tasks and their status
+- [ ] Contact profile shows all associated tasks and their status (UI not implemented)
-- [ ] User can filter tasks by contact
+- [ ] User can filter tasks by contact (filter not implemented)
-- [ ] Task completion updates contact interaction history
+- [x] Task completion updates contact interaction history (via database trigger)
-- [ ] User can unlink tasks from contacts
+- [ ] User can unlink tasks from contacts (edit functionality needed)
-- [ ] Bulk task assignment to contacts is supported
+- [ ] Bulk task assignment to contacts is supported (not implemented)

 ### Technical Notes
 - Add contact_id foreign key to tasks table